immerfroehlich/audio-juicer/README.md

     - [x] Show progress bar during cdparanoia ripping process
     - [ ] Rip every track on it's own so an accurate progress bar can be shown.
     - [x] Pimping the progress bar.
 Show the current work (converting track 1/15).
 I guess this also means to have a Task for each work?
+    - [ ] Make the progressbar visibly more understandable, currently it is not clear what the total progress is.
 - [ ] Logging for debug and info and error
 - [ ] Verbose mode with logging info
-- [x] The first release year must be searched by a special query and not via discid.
-Often the first release has been a vinyl/Schellack record
+- [x] Release year/date retrieval (never ending story)
+    - [x] Albums now get the release date from the release-group
     - [x] Now the CD title is used as a query.
-    - [ ] Add manual input of first release year.
+    - [ ] Add manual input of first release year, for release with no release-group, and preinput this with release date.
     - [ ] Currently not all releases for a CD title will be retrieved.
 See Gustav Holst - The Planets which doesn't find the 1981 first release for the record.
-    - [ ] Maybe use the Release Group from musicbrainz to get the first release year.
-But I don't know if the data quality is good enough.
+    - [ ] For Compilations use the release date of the record (this goes to far!?!)
 - [ ] Blade Runner throws IndexOutOfBoundsException
 java.lang.IndexOutOfBoundsException: Index: 12, Size: 12
 	at java.util.ArrayList.rangeCheck(ArrayList.java:653)